Effective medium theory of random regular networks: Discussion

 \section{Discussion}

 We have developed an Effective Medium Theory for density-independent rigidity transitions in random, regular networks.
 This approach empowers us to predict how, for example, the shear modulus increases with increasing strain once determining the distribution of network tensions.
 Interestingly, in many instances, this distribution is well-characterized by a Gamma distribution.
 Near the transition, the EMT predicts a linear dependence of the shear modulus on strain and is in agreement with our numerical calculations.
 This linear dependence is also consistent with an earlier mean field approach that did not invoke a self-consistency condition but did rely on the average and standard deviation of the tension distribution~\cite{Merkel2019}.
+The fact that the shear modulus increases with strain does not necessarily require an EMT approach, as it can be captured by simply estimating the modulus from that of a honeycomb with the same $u_0$.
+However, such a simple model carries no information about the tension distribution, which can nontrivially impact the modulus.
+It is then noteworthy that even though tension standard deviation also increases with strain, EMT is still able to correctly capture the increasing trend of shear modulus.
 However, our EMT does not accurately predict the magnitude of the proportionality coefficient between the shear modulus and the strain.
 While one does not necessarily anticipate a mean field theory being quantitatively accurate, we delve further into the source of the discrepancy by modifying the heterogeneity of the geometric disorder in the spring network to address the strengths and short-comings of the EMT in more detail.

 Modifying the algorithm for building the spring network results in varying the geometric disorder and, hence, affects the distribution of network tensions.
 Qualitatively, one expects that a network with higher heterogeneity, or larger standard deviation, with a similar average tension leads to a smaller shear modulus.
 Indeed, the EMT captures that phenomenon.
 Yet, the average tension also plays a role such that increasing the average, as well as the standard deviation, may lead to a stiffer network.
 The EMT captures this phenomenon as well.
 On the other hand, when making quantitative comparisons between the EMT predictions and the numerical simulations of the shear modulus, we find that the discrepancy depends on the spatial correlations in the network.
 One source of spatial correlations is local nematic ordering, which we measure.
 For less spatially-correlated spring networks, i.e., less local nematic ordering, the EMT achieves better accuracy than for more spatially-correlated, or more local nematic ordering, spring networks, indicating that one must move beyond a mean field approach to more accurately prediction the mechanics.